alterphp/StofDoctrineExtensionsBundle/Resources/doc/index.rst

 - **Sluggable** - urlizes your specified fields into single unique slug
 - **Timestampable** - updates date fields on create, update and even property change.
 - **Blameable** - updates string or assocation fields on create, update and even property change with a user name resp. reference.
+- **IpTraceable** - updates string on create, update and even property change with a client IP.
 - **Loggable** - helps tracking changes and history of objects, also supports version managment.
 - **Sortable** - makes any document or entity sortable
 - **Translator** - explicit way to handle translations